GRAAL-Research/poutyne/docs/source/examples/introduction.rst

     from poutyne import set_seeds
     from poutyne.framework import Model

+Also, we need to set Pythons's, NumPy's and PyTorch's seeds by using Poutyne function so that our training is (almost) reproducible.

 .. code-block:: python

-    # Set Pythons's, NumPy's and PyTorch's seeds so that our training are (almost) reproducible.
     set_seeds(42)

 Basis of Training a Neural Network